ymichel/Geolocation-Plugin/readme.txt

 3. Showing all posts providing location information

 == Changelog ==

+= 1.5.4 =
+* reducing calls for reverseGeocode
+* preparing removal of jQuery for OpenStreetMap usage (vanilla JavaScript)

 = 1.5.3 =
 * bugfix for deriving the geodata from the featured image